Invoice Finance And Receivables Financing Guide

 • Payroll management - outsourcing the task of running your staff payroll.

-• Overpayments - if you have a peak cash flow requirement, many funders are able to provide a temporary overpayment, or cash flow loan, to help you.
+• Overpayments - if you have a peak cash flow requirement, many funders can provide a temporary overpayment, or cash flow loan, to help you.

 • Trade finance - this is additional funding to help you pay for imports.